Mhdali03/api-docs/README.md

 - [Problems](#problems)

 # Introduction
-The BitcoinPaygate Payment Gateway API is a tool for merchants to allow clients to pay in Bitcoins while receiving fiat currencies to your bank account.
+The BitcoinPaygate Payment Gateway API is a tool for merchants to allow clients to pay in Bitcoin while receiving fiat currencies to your bank account.

 Our API uses REST and JSON as a primary way of communication.